 Over the past 10 years, I have delivered presentations and workshops on topics such as Western and Indigenous scientific philosophies, history of the Wildlife profession in parallel with Indian Country, wildlife scat surveys, wildlife habitat monitoring, and culturally sensitive Traditional Ecological Knowledge research in wildlife conservation.
-In my science outreach program, I work with elementary education, higher education, and the public.
-I have also taught courses such as Introductory Biology Lab and Case Studies in Environmental Ethics.
+In my science outreach program, I worked with elementary education, higher education, and the public.
+I have also taught courses such as Introductory Biology Lab, Case Studies in Environmental Ethics, and Multicultural Perspectives in Natural Resource Management.

 |